The following are frequently asked questions about Cypress Grove and our cheeses.

 All cheeses should be kept as cold as possible without freezing (33°-35°F).
 In order to allow them to breathe, use only waxed paper to wrap ripened cheeses such as Humboldt Fog or Truffle Tremor.
 Our fresh chevre, Midnight Moon, and Lamb Chopper should be wrapped tightly in plastic wrap.
 Store cheese in the coldest part of the refrigerator, and prior to serving, bring only the portion you plan to serve up to room temperature for its full flavor to emerge!
-(For more detailed information on Humboldt Fog, see the PDF 'Improving Quality of Life' at the bottom of this page.)
+(For more detailed information on Humboldt Fog, check out The Secret Life of Cheese.)

 Where can I buy Cypress Grove cheeses?

 To find a store that carries Cypress Grove products, enter a zip code in the Store Locator field, which can be found at the bottom of every page of our website.
 You can also place an order online for shipment via FedEx by visiting our online store, or ask for Cypress Grove at the finest gourmet or natural foods retailers, restaurants, wine shops, and markets that have a good selection of specialty foods.